'Be anxious for nothing..." ~Philippians 4:6

 Sunday, October 13, 2024

-Blanket statements reveal a lot about those who make them.
-For them to be true or credible, one would have to had encountered EVERYONE, and everything, and that’s impossible
+Whether uttered or posted, blanket statements, reveal a lot about those who make them.
+For them to be true or credible, one would have had to encountered EVERYONE, and everything, and that’s impossible

-It’s the deficit in lived experience, that makes blanket statements so irresponsible and ridiculous.
+It’s the deficit in lived experience, that makes some blanket statements so irresponsible and ridiculous.

-The world is so much bigger than anyone’s circle or neighborhood, and some statements scream that a person has not ventured very far outside of them, at all.
+The world is so much bigger than anyone’s circle or neighborhood, and some statements scream that a person has not ventured very far outside of them much, or at all.

-DO all people behave a certain way, or is it just the people you’ve seen on TV?
+DO all people behave or think a certain way, or is it just the handful of people you’ve seen on TV?

-IS it true that “they” ALL think or feel a certain way, or is it just the ones you bothered to ask?
+IS it true that “they” ALL feel a certain way, or is it just the ones you’ve met, or bothered to ask?

 How do the actions of ONE person, or a few people, cause someone to indict, criticize, accuse, judge, distrust, ridicule, avoid, slander, and demonize an entire gender, group, profession, or demographic?
-That ONE bad exchange, relationship, or experience can be a beast, I guess.
-So can misinformation.
-It can fool someone into thinking they’re an expert on ALL, when the only take they have, is that ONE unfortunate circumstance—that may not even be true.
+That ONE bad exchange, relationship, or experience, can be a beast, I guess—and so can misinformation and ignorance.
+They can fool someone into thinking they’re an expert on ALL, when the only take they have, is that ONE unfortunate circumstance—that may not even be true, right, or a reasonable representation.

-Don’t let anyone or anything make you bigoted, prove your limited reach, demonstrate your lack of education, or expose your gullibility, or narrow thinking.
+Don’t let anyone or anything make you bigoted, prove your limited reach, demonstrate your lack of education, or expose your gullibility, or small thinking.
+Information is everywhere.
+Google is still free.

-If you’re fair, you always have to reserve the notion that the problem may be YOU, not THEM.
-The problem may be, how you were raised, what you were taught, what you heard, read, or were led to believe.
+If you’re fair, you always have to reserve the notion that the problem may lie with YOU, not THEM.
+The problem may be, how you were raised, what you were taught, who you hung around, what you heard, choose to read, or were led to believe.
 Others don’t have to fall in line, be like you, follow your rules, traditions, habits, or orders.
-They don’t have to adopt your ways, support your causes, or embrace your tastes, in order to be right, or acceptable.
+They don’t have to adopt your ways, support your causes, or embrace your tastes, in order to be right, good, or acceptable.

 No comments: